-Often he would wake up to the sound of his yaa (grandma) bok bok-ing garlic and chiles.
-The smell would rouse him from his dreams of finally getting to level 12 on the game he had played the night before at his town’s Internet cafe.
+The irresistible smell of garlic and Thai chilies was the one thing that would rouse him from his sweet dream of finally getting to level 12 on the game he’d played the night before at his town’s Internet cafe.

-When she was done bok-boking the garlic and chiles, she added some oil to the wok and once it started to dance with delight she threw in the garlic and chiles, coughing some as the powerful scent of the chiles wafted to her nose.
-Then went the ground pork, fish sauce, black soy sauce, sugar, green long beans, and at the very end, holy basil.
+When she was done bok-boking the garlic and chiles, she added some oil to the wok and once it started to dance with delight she threw in the garlic and chiles, coughing as the powerful scent of the chiles wafted to her nose.
+Then went the ground meat, fish sauce, black soy sauce, sugar, green long beans, and at the very end, holy basil.